trezor/trezor-suite/README.md

 ## trezor-connect
-If you are implementing a new feature from 'trezor-connect' which is not on npm yet follow these steps:
+If you are implementing a new feature from 'trezor-connect' which is not deployed on npm yet follow these steps:

 1. Build trezor-connect npm module locally:
 - go to trezor-connect project